githedgehog/docs/docs/vlab/running.md

 VPC peering you need to configure test server VMs to use the VPC attachment as a default route (or just some specific subnets).

-## Default credentials

-Fabricator creates default users and keys for you to login into the control node and test servers as well as for the SONiC Virtual Switches.

-Default user with passwordless sudo for the control node and test servers is `core` with password `HHFab.Admin!`.
-Admin user with full access and passwordless sudo for the switches is `admin` with password `HHFab.Admin!`.
-Read-only, non-sudo user with access only to the switch CLI for the switches is `op` with password `HHFab.Op!`.

 ## Accessing the VLAB